kagayatsuki/cs61b-assign/README.md

 # cs61b-assign
-a homework
+a homework\n
-away to upload to github
+a way to upload to github\n
-git push origin main
+git push origin main\n